Top of page

 Biography

-Dr. Arbilly is a lecturer at Emory University’s Departments of Biology and Quantitative Theory and Methods.
+Dr. Arbilly is a lecturer at Emory University’s Departments of Biology and Data & Decision Sciences.
 Her research interests are at the intersection of animal behavior, cognition, and evolution, and she is especially interested in how group-living shaped the evolution of learning and decision-making processes.
 She studies these questions using computer models – a powerful tool for looking into the complexities of cognitive processes, social dynamics, and the interaction between them.

 Education